bbrietzke/tonyaandbrian/index.md

 ### Where will it be at?

-The ceremony and reception will be held at the [The OASIS on Lake Travis](http://www.oasis-austin.com/).
+The party will be held at the [The OASIS on Lake Travis](http://www.oasis-austin.com/).